Page Contents

 Calculation Of Pre-EMI Scheme

-Pre-EMIs is paid only on the portion of the loan that has been disbursed in phases, not on the whole loan amount.
+Pre-EMIs are paid only on the portion of the loan that has been disbursed in phases, not on the whole loan amount.
 Similarly, the Pre-EMI amount grows with every installment.

 For eg: